LisaHJung/O4B/README.md

 4. Click on the root span (Get/rolldice span)
 <img width="1919" alt="image" src="https://github.com/user-attachments/assets/b5e437b8-2cda-4760-93b6-0cc8dcbdba7b" />

-5. Expand the tags and process sections to view the metadata about traces collected from the app
+5. Expand the `Tags` and `Process` sections to view the metadata about traces collected from the app
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/826578a3-6f3c-4a33-acfb-f76997eeb9ff" />

 **The `Tags` section shows details about what happened during a request.**